This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make a small batch of eggnog.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step by step instructions show you exactly how to make a smooth and creamy small batch eggnog.
+See the recipe card below for exact ingredient amounts.

-an egg yolk, nutmeg, and sugar in a small mixing bowl on a kitchen counter.
+an egg yolk, nutmeg, and sugar in a small mixing bowl for homemade eggnog.

-1. When the milk mixture begins to simmer, remove from the heat and whisk 1 tablespoon of the milk mixture into the egg/sugar mixture.
-Continue to add and whisk 1 tablespoon at a time of the milk mixture to the egg mixture until you have added about half of the milk mixture to the egg.
+1. Temper the Egg Mixture: When the milk mixture starts to simmer, remove the pan from the heat.
+Slowly whisk in 1 tablespoon of the warm milk at a time until about half of the milk has been mixed into the egg mixture.

-1. Pour the egg mixture into the saucepan.
+1. Combine the Mixtures: Pour the tempered egg mixture back into the saucepan.

 homemade eggnog simmering on the stove.

-1. Return the pan back to the stove and reduce the heat to low.
-Stir or whisk constantly for about 10 minutes or until the mixture reaches the temperature of 160 degrees F on a candy thermometer.
-If you don’t have a thermometer, cook the eggnog until it begins to thicken slightly, and coats the back of a spoon.
+1. Cook the Eggnog: Place the pan over low heat and stir constantly for about 10 minutes, or until the eggnog reaches 160 degrees Fahrenheit.
+If you do not have a thermometer, cook until it thickens slightly and coats the back of a spoon.
+Do not let it boil.

 whisking homemade eggnog in a small black saucepan.

-1. Remove the saucepan from the heat and stir in the vanilla.
+1. Add the Vanilla: Remove from heat and stir in the vanilla extract.

 adding vanilla to eggnog.